 Is Walking Good for General Weight Loss?

 Walking is a great way to lose weight.
-In fact, many doctors recommend walking to patients who need to shed pounds.
+In fact, many doctors recommend walking for weight loss to patients who need to shed pounds.
 Walking is an efficient way to burn calories, strengthen your legs, and get your heart pumping.
 Besides being an effective cardio workout, walking is an activity that’s easy to stick with because:

 - Walking can work at practically every fitness level.